-2. on what the Bible does say about Jehovah.
+2. and on what the Bible does say about Jehovah.

 Mystics and sages have long maintained that there exists an interconnecting cosmic field at the roots of reality that conserves and conveys information, a field known as the Akashic record.
 Recent discoveries in the new field of vacuum physics now show that this Akashic field is real and has its equivalent in the zero-point field that underlies space itself.
 This field consists of a subtle sea of fluctuating energies from which all things arise: atoms and galaxies, stars and planets, living beings, and even consciousness.
 This zero-point Akashic-field-or "A-field"- is not only the original source of all things that arise in time and space; it is also the constant and enduring memory of the universe.
 It holds the record of all that ever happened in life, on Earth, and in the cosmos and relates it to all that is yet to happen.

-As I understand Mr. Laszlo, he says that this "A-field" is the foundation of space itself, or, in other words, everything that exists.
-It is possible to strongly argue that Jehovah is the foundation of space, of atoms and galaxies, even of of all consciousness in the universe, except His own, of course.
-The problem with accepting that as fact, is that the Bible has lesser things to say about Jehovah.
+As I understand Mr Laszlo, he says that this "A-field" is the foundation of space itself, or, in other words, everything that exists.
+It is possible to strongly argue that Jehovah is the foundation of space, of atoms and galaxies, even of all consciousness in the universe, except His own, of course.
+The problem with accepting that as fact is that the Bible has lesser things to say about Jehovah.

 When we finally accept that the “Akashic field”, or something of that nature exists and that it is the origin of all things, physical and spiritual, we can set our minds free from the need to make the Jehovah of the Bible the great creator of all that exists.